jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Sets the ClassLoader to resolve String class names.

 ### MetaKeys - @id, @ref, @type, @items, @keys, @values
-A few additional fields are sometimes added to a JSON object {...} to give `JsonIo` help in determining what class to instantiate and load.
+A few additional fields are sometimes added to a JSON object {...} to give `json-io` help in determining what class to instantiate and load.
 For example, if a class is referenced by more than one field, array, collection element, or Map key or value, then the initial occurrence of the instance will be output with an @id tag and a number _n_.
 Subsequent references will be written as @ref:_n_.
 This will significantly shorten the JSON as the full object will not